 When you’re ready to re-enter civilisation, nearby Tintagel will immerse you in the myth and legend of King Arthur.
 Visit the romantic castle ruins from 1230 and Merlin’s Cave before stopping at one of the many cosy tea shops for a classic Cornish cream tea.

 For evening magic, mesmerising sunsets can be experienced at Trebarwith Strand, another of north Cornwall’s secrets.
 It can be reached by the south west coast path or via a long winding road, although parking is limited.
 A favourite spot of in-the-know surfers, fantastic views of the dancing Atlantic can be viewed via a short clifftop walk.

 Gazing over to Porth Wen in Bull Bay on Anglesey will present you with the lonely remains of an eerie ruined harbour that was once a hive of activity and a thriving industrial brickworks.
-You’ll see old furnaces, chimney stacks and beehive kilns now abandoned and partly submerged by plants and weeds.
+On a visit, you’ll see abandoned furnaces, chimney stacks and beehive kilns blanketed in greenery as it's slowly re-taken by nature.

-With theatrical mountains serving as its backdrop, you’ll also be treated to views of the Mawddach Estuary and Barmouth.
+With dramatic mountains serving as its backdrop, you’ll also be treated to views of the Mawddach Estuary and Barmouth.